About Today's Guest on The Sales Podcast

 - VP of Marketing - more creative / entrepreneurial / innovative.
 Yellow like an artist.
 Very different from an engineer or social worker.

 - COO - move things into implementation.
-Get product out to the marketplace.
+Get the product out to the marketplace.
 Organized.
 Handle returns.
 Put the right label on a shipment.
 Green.

 Look for the four types of questions a prospect could ask: